 Other Resort Categories and Added Value

-There are three other classes of resorts offered by Disney, Moderate resorts, Deluxe resorts and Deluxe Villa resorts.
-Deluxe Villa resorts have limited availability to the general public, and are mainly reserved for Disney Vacation Club members.
+There are three other classes of resorts offered by Disney, Moderate resorts, Deluxe resorts, and Deluxe Villa resorts.
+Deluxe Villa resorts have limited availability to the general public and are mainly reserved for Disney Vacation Club members.
 When not booked to capacity, however, rooms and suites can be reserved through Disney.
-DVC accommodations consist of studios and one-, two- and three bedroom units.
-Each include some sort of kitchen or kitchenette for cooking, an in-room washer & dryer for one-bedroom units and above, and are sometimes offered to the general public at a discount during one of Disney’s special promotions.
+DVC accommodations consist of studios and one-, two- and three-bedroom units.
+Each includes some kitchen or kitchenette for cooking, an in-room washer & dryer for one-bedroom units and above.
+They are sometimes offered to the general public at a discount during one of Disney’s special promotions.

-Value Resorts go a long way in minimizing cost, but they also offer the least square footage (260 sq ft.) in terms of room space, are often overrun with children and noisy, offer bland room views, don’t have queen-size beds, and are located farther from the parks and thus require longer commuting times.
+Value Resorts go a long way in minimizing cost, but they offer the least in-room square footage (260 sq ft.) and are often overrun with children and noise.
+They offer bland room views, don’t have queen-size beds, and are located farther from the parks and thus require longer commuting times.

-The Wilderness Lodge Resort and Animal Kingdom Lodge Resort offer the best value in pricing in the Deluxe Resort category, but are less conveniently located and will eat up more vacation time when relying on Disney Transportation.
-Fees for more than two adults in a room runs $15 per person per night at Moderate resorts and $25 per person per night at Deluxe resorts.
+Disney’s Wilderness Lodge Resort and Disney Animal Kingdom Lodge Resort offer the best value in pricing in the Deluxe Resort category but are less conveniently located.
+There are additional fees for more than two adults in a room at Disney Value, Disney Moderate, and Disney Deluxe Resorts.
 Disney’s Deluxe Villa resorts do not charge for extra adults.
 There is no charge for children under the age of 18 staying in the room with a paying adult at any of the Disney resorts.